dogwonder/donnie.dgw.ltd/README.md

 ## Missing parts and notes

-#### Desktop Recommended for Optimal Experience
+### Desktop Recommended for Optimal Experience
 - **Keyboard Input:** This application is best experienced on a desktop due to its reliance on keyboard input.
 - **Know issues:**
    - Occasionally, new tabs may not function properly and the game can't be progressed.
 If this occurs, it's recommended to return to the [main menu](https://donnie.dgw.ltd/menu.html) and restart the process.
 Or make sure only one tab is open.
    - Also you know this is Flash, In 2023.
 So there's that.

-#### Content Reconstruction Updates:
+### Content Reconstruction Updates:
 - **Missing Sections:** Some sections have been reconstructed in HTML/CSS/JavaScript to replace missing SWF files.
 The application now redirects to alternative content when attempting to access these files.
   - For instance, when `/are/you/sleep/golfing/love.swf` is requested, it will now redirect to `/are/you/sleep/golfing/missing/intro.html`.

-#### Specific Level Updates:
+### Specific Level Updates:
 - **Level 2 - Second Part:**
   - *Status:* The original SWF files for this section were not retrievable.
   - *Solution:* A reconstructed version has been implemented.
   - *Navigation:* Upon completing this segment, the game should automatically progress to the new content.
-If it does not, please [click here](https://donnie.dgw.ltd/are/you/sleep/golfing/missing/intro.html) to continue.
+If it does not [click here](https://donnie.dgw.ltd/are/you/sleep/golfing/missing/intro.html) to continue.

 - **Level 3 - Second Part:**
   - *Status:* The original SWF files for this section were also unavailable.
   - *Solution:* This segment has been similarly rebuilt.
-  - *Navigation:* After finishing this part of the game, [click here](https://donnie.dgw.ltd/from/the/sky/transcript.html) to proceed.
+  - *Navigation:* After finishing this part of the game [click here](https://donnie.dgw.ltd/from/the/sky/transcript.html) to proceed.

 ---